hasswar24/Python/README.md

 - **Historical mean returns are noisy inputs.** Max-Sharpe optimisation is sensitive to expected return estimates and tends to produce concentrated portfolios.
 Constraints, shrinkage estimators or a minimum-variance objective could help.
 - **Currency mixing.** LLOY.L and NG.L are quoted in pence on the London Stock Exchange while the other assets are in US dollars, and no currency conversion is applied.
 The UK risk-free rate is used across all assets.
 - **Simplifications.** No transaction costs, taxes or rebalancing.
 The first month's return is filled with 0 as there is no prior price.
-- **ML scope.** No hyperparameter tuning, cross-validation or feature engineering beyond one-month lagged returns.
-Comparing against a naive baseline (for example predicting the historical mean) would show whether the model adds anything.
+- **ML scope.** No hyperparameter tuning, cross-validation or feature engineering beyond one-month lagged returns, and no random seed is set, so R² varies slightly between runs.
+Comparing against a naive baseline (for example predicting the training-set mean) would show whether the model adds anything.
+- **Incomplete final month.** Monthly data from Yahoo Finance includes the current, unfinished month as its last row.

 ## Skills demonstrated